-During the ACT’s optional 40-minute writing section, you’ll have to create a persuasive essay from a prompt.
+During the ACT’s 40-minute optional writing test, you’ll have to create a persuasive essay from a prompt.
 Some college require the ACT with Writing, others don’t—but it’s still a good idea to take it anyway.

 That being said, the essay portion makes many students nervous.
 Let’s ease some of those nerves right here and now by going over a few handy tips that will make tackling the essay easier.

 Instead of just charging in headfirst, take a few minutes to outline your essay.
 This is a vital and helpful step that gives you a road map to follow.
 It’ll help you gather your thoughts, formulate an argument, and organize a structure.
 It’s well worth the time to chart out your essay.